xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

 * What to log:

   * prompts and responses,
-  * any `Tension_age` and component scores produced by Q075 related modules,
+  * any `Tension_age` and component scores produced by Q075 related modules for the fixed `E*`,
   * enabling later inspection without revealing TU core rules.

 ---

 ## 8. Cross problem transfer template

 This block describes reusable components produced by Q075 and how they transfer to other BlackHole problems.
+All transfers are at the effective layer and do not introduce additional TU bottom layer assumptions.

 ### 8.1 Reusable components produced by this problem

 1. ComponentName: `DamageRepairBalanceIndex`

    * Type: functional

    * Minimal interface:

      * Inputs: aggregated `Damage_load` and `Repair_capacity` summaries across subsystems.
      * Output: scalar index indicating whether repair can keep up with damage within chosen bands.

    * Preconditions:

      * damage and repair summaries must be computed consistently for the system and state class being compared.